bulentustbas/TNCS/README.md

-# WavesCS
+# TNCS
 A C# library for interacting with the Turtle Network blockchain

 Supports node interaction, offline transaction signing, Matcher orders, and creating addresses and keys.

 ## Getting Started

-You can install **WavesPlatform.WavesCS** [NuGet package](https://www.nuget.org/packages/WavesPlatform.WavesCS/) and add it to your project's References and in your code as:
+You can install TNCS [NuGet package](https://www.nuget.org/packages/TNCS_SSYS/1.0.0.4) and add it to your project's References and in your code as:
 ```
-using WavesCS;
+using TNCS;
 ```

 For installation NuGet package from VS Package Manager Console you should use:
 ```
-PM> Install-Package WavesPlatform.WavesCS -Version 1.1.0
+PM> Install-Package TNCS_SSYS -Version 1.0.0.4
 ```

 For installation via UI Package Manager use this [instruction](https://docs.microsoft.com/en-us/nuget/tools/package-manager-ui).